-It is the opinion of the Head of Internal Audit that, on the basis of the audit work undertaken during the 2015/16 financial year, the internal control environment (including the key financial systems, risk and governance) is well established and operating effectively in practice.
-In addition, there are no outstanding significant issues arising from the work undertaken by Internal Audit.
-However, no systems of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
+It is the opinion of the Chief Internal Auditor that:

+"On the basis of the audit work undertaken during the 2017/18 financial year, an opinion of good assurance is awarded.
+The internal control environment (including the key financial systems, risk and governance) is well established and operating effectively in practice.
+In addition, there are no outstanding significant issues arising from the work undertaken by Internal Audit However, no systems of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
+I am pleased to report that the level of assurance therefore remains at a similar level from 2016/17."

-The level of assurance therefore remains at a similar level from 2014/15.
-The detail to support this assessment will be provided in the Annual Internal Audit Report which will be presented to the Audit and Accounts Committee in June 2016.
+The detail to support this assessment was provided in the Annual Internal Audit Report which was presented to the Audit and Accounts Committee on 12th June 2018.

-vii.
+viii.
 Review of Internal Audit